-The Draft IDP Review 2020/2021 is informed highly by the responses to the MEC comments as raised in the 2019/2020 IDP The following table indicates municipal interventions on the issues raised:
+The Final IDP Review 2020/2021 is informed highly by the responses to the MEC comments as raised in the 2019/2020 IDP The following table indicates municipal interventions on the issues raised:

 MEC Comment Intervention/ Improvement Municipal Transformation and Institutio nal Arrangements Develop Human Resource Plan The Human Resource Plan has been developed awaiting council's workshop prior to the actual approval.
-The Plan will be adopted on or before May 2020 together with the Final IDP Review 2020/2021.
 Filling of vacant posts to decrease the vacancy rate of 27.75%.
 The structure of the municipality is futuristic, the organisational structure was developed to cater for the growth of the municipality, and it does not only cater for the current operational needs of the organisation.
 Hence, it was developed in a manner that accommodates or responds to the City's long-term vision, Vision 2030.
 Furthermore, the structure is implemented on a phased approach based on available resources.
 The municipality is also trying to ensure it does not exceed the salary ratio of 30% of the total OPEX as per the National Treasury regulations.
 As at February 2020 the salary ratio of the total OPEX is 23% excluding salaries of councillors.
 Local Economic Development MEC Comment Intervention/ Improvement Review of Local Economic Development Strategy The Local Economic Development Strategy will be reviewed during the 2021/2022 IDP.
+Adopt Informal Economy Policy and the policy regulating permits The Informal Trading Policy is currently under review.
+As at February 2020, A Pub

-The Informal Trading Policy is currently under review.
-As at February 2020, A Public Participation Process commenced with various external and internal stakeholders.
-Comments received will be integrated and thereafter a Final Reviewed Policy will be adopted together with the Final IDP Review 2020/2021 in May.
+Participation Process commenced with various external and internal stakeholders.
+Comments received will be integrated and thereafter a Final Reviewed Policy will be adopted by Council.
 Policy remains a priority of the municipality, the municipality is seeking assistance from the Department of Economic Development and Tourism and Environmental Affairs. uMhlathuze Municipality has developed and adopted a Tourism Marketing strategy, which identifies key projects that will transform the local tourism of uMhlathuze.
 Projects are defined in the Implementation plan which is incorporated into the IDP Review, however challenges still remains with the funding of the programs and projects.
 The City has prepared business plans with an aim to seek funding from external funders.
 The Local Economic Development unit does not have an allocated budget for research programs.
 The budget for research in terms of the MSCOA and in terms of municipal functions remains at a centralized vote, under the Office of the Municipal Manager.
 The office of the Municipal Manager working together with Corporate Services are in a process to establish a monitoring and evaluation unit.
-Intervention/ Improvement The municipality is in the process of finalizing a draft CITP for consideration by council in May 2020 Intervention/ Improvement Operations and Maintenance plans for Water, Sanitation, Roads and Electricity are submitted together with every IDP Review.
+Intervention/ Improvement The municipality is in the process of finalizing a draft CITP for consideration by council in May 2020 (due to COVID19 and lockdown, the process of finalizing this plan was affected) Intervention/ Improvement Operations and Maintenance plans for Water, Sanitation, Roads and Electricity are submitted together with every IDP Review.